You Are Weighed in the Balance

 “We’re okay,” Zachary said in his usual soothing way.
 “We have exactly what we need.
 And we know this mountain and these hills like we know our own skin.”

 “The ones I’m worried about are the units that served south of the border,” Dan said, his voice thick as he tried to sound as emotionless as possible.
 “The 772nd Aviation.
 They’ve got assault Blackhawks, too.
-And the local guys from Charleston, the 77th Rockefeller Brigade.
+And the local guys from Charleston, the 77th Exxon Brigade.
 They’ve got five-thousand soldiers with the most up to date equipment, fresh from a twelve-month tour with the US occupation forces in Mexico.”

 “So, do you think they’ll talk to us first?” came a female voice on Dan’s left.